gabmeirinho/datamining/README.md

 This project is based on a reduced part of the work published by Martins et al. (https://ieeexplore.ieee.org/document/9426397).

+This project was completed for the Data Mining (Prospecção de Dados) course.

 ## Project Structure

 ```